AdobeDocs/commerce-knowledge-base.en/help/support-tools/patches-available-in-qpt-tool/v1-1-45/acsd-56415-performance-of-partial-price-indexing-is-slowed-down-due-to-a-delete-query.md

 ---
-title: 'ACSD-56415: Performance of the [!UICONTROL partial price indexing] is slowed down due to a [!UICONTROL DELETE] query.'
+title: 'ACSD-56415: The performance of the [!UICONTROL partial price indexing] is slowed down due to a `DELETE` query when the database has a lot of partial price data to index.'
-description: Apply the ACSD-56415 patch to fix the Adobe Commerce issue where the performance of the [!UICONTROL partial price indexing] gets slowed down due to a [!UICONTROL DELETE] query when the database has a lot of partial price data to index.
+description: Apply the ACSD-56415 patch to fix the Adobe Commerce issue where the performance of the [!UICONTROL partial price indexing] is slowed down due to a `DELETE` query when the database has a lot of partial price data to index.
 feature: Catalog Service
 role: Admin, Developer
 exl-id: 2ff33b1c-ae92-4c59-83d2-e252bf543bab
 ---
-# ACSD-56415: Perfomance of the [!UICONTROL partial price indexing] is slowed down due to a [!UICONTROL DELETE] query when the database has a lot of partial price data to index
+# ACSD-56415: The performance of the [!UICONTROL partial price indexing] is slowed down due to a `DELETE` query when the database has a lot of partial price data to index.

-The ACSD-56415 patch fixes the issue where the perfomance of the [!UICONTROL partial price indexing] is slowed down due to a [!UICONTROL DELETE] query when the database has a lot of partial price data index.
+The ACSD-56415 patch fixes the issue where the performance of the [!UICONTROL partial price indexing] is slowed down due to a [!UICONTROL DELETE] query when the database has a lot of partial price data index.
 This patch is available when the [[!DNL Quality Patches Tool (QPT)]](/help/announcements/adobe-commerce-announcements/magento-quality-patches-released-new-tool-to-self-serve-quality-patches.md) 1.1.45 is installed.
 The patch ID is ACSD-56023.
 Please note that the issue is scheduled to be fixed in Adobe Commerce 2.4.7.

 ## Affected products and versions